monique777/hello-world/README.md

 Hello world!

-it's moniquesss, staying late at night, experiencing this new world of coding.
+it's moniquesss here, experiencing this new world of coding.